On this page you can find a summary of the open-source content I have worked on personally (in blue) or professionally (in green).

 FAT5

-FAT5 is a PyTorch implementation of T5 with a UL2 objective optimised for GPGPU, developed with Boris ALBAR.
+FAT5 is a PyTorch implementation of T5 with a UL2 objective optimized for GPGPU, developed with Boris ALBAR.

-It uses custom CUDA and Triton kernels along with specific optimisations to increase throughput and reduce memory usage for training and inference by a factor of 2 compared to the original Hugging Face implementation.
+It uses custom CUDA and Triton kernels along with specific optimizations to increase throughput and reduce memory usage for training and inference by a factor of 2 compared to the original implementation available in Hugging Face.

-The pre-training code is available on GitHub under Apache-2.0 and the trained model weights are available on CATIE’s Hugging Face account.
+The pre-training code is available on GitHub under the Apache-2.0 license and the trained model weights on CATIE's Hugging Face account.
 A blog post detailing our methodology is available here.

 NER

-The NERmemBERT family consists of French Named Entity Recognition models capable of labelling up to 4 entity types (Persons, Locations, Organisations, Misc such as work titles, diseases, etc.).
-Available in base (110M or 136M parameters) and large (336M) sizes, handling contexts from 512 to 8,192 tokens.
-Weights are freely available as open-source, as are the training datasets.
-Everything is available on CATIE’s Hugging Face account.
-A blog post detailing the methodology is available here.
+The NERmemBERT models form a family of French Named Entity Recognition models capable of labeling up to 4 entity types (People, Locations, Organizations, Miscellaneous such as artwork names, disease names, etc.).
+They are available in base size (110M or 136M parameters) and large (336M), handling contexts ranging from 512 to 8,192 tokens.
+The weights are freely available as open-source, as are the datasets used for training.
+Everything is available on CATIE's Hugging Face account.
+A blog post detailing the methodology adopted is available here.

 They have been downloaded more than 185,000 times since their release.